rpbaptist/IMK-Corne-case-fixes/README.md

 On some keycap profiles the inner keys will hit or scratch against the acrylic OLED plates.

-This is most noticable with SA and was also noticible to me with MT3.
+This is most noticeable with SA and was also noticeable to me with MT3.

 #### My solution

 I simply filed down the inner edge of the plates.
-The edge does get cloudy instead of transparant, but that's not noticable when viewing from the top.
+The edge does get cloudy instead of transparent, but that's not noticeable when viewing from the top.

 Still, here's a tip from **dmatx** from the 40s Discord:

 > use gradually finer sandpaper in multiple rounds up to 1000-1200 grit combined with wet sanding to achieve transparency

-Another option is to recut them and reduce the size by 1-2mm.
+Another option is to have them cut by a local shop them and reduce the size by 1-2mm.
 The IMK files are in the [repo](https://github.com/foostan/crkbd/tree/master/case/acrylic_plate/imk).

 ## End result